 It is our policy, as published in the Federal Register on July 1, 1994 (59 FR 34272), to identify to the maximum extent practicable at the time a species is listed, those activities that would or would not constitute a violation of section 9 of the Act.
-The intent of this policy is to increase public awareness of the effect of a proposed listing on proposed and ongoing activities within the range of the species proposed for listing.
-Based on the best available information, the following actions would be unlikely to result in a violation of section 9 of the Act if they are authorized and carried out in accordance with applicable law; this list is not comprehensive:
+The intent of this policy is to increase public awareness of the effect of a listing on proposed and ongoing activities within the range of the listed species.
+Based on the best available information, the following actions are unlikely to result in a violation of section 9 of the Act if these activities are carried out in accordance with existing regulations and permit requirements; this list is not comprehensive: